Updated core site rules

 - “I didn’t read the rules” is not a valid excuse.

-SITE RULESThese rules apply to the site as a whole.
+SITE RULESThese rules apply to the site as a whole and constitute PokéFarm's Terms of Service.
 The most important of these rules were listed during account creation (see the Adventure Rules).
 If a rule is broken, even if you weren’t aware it was a rule, you still broke it.
 Rules listed here count as being given “fair warning.”
 First time offenses are normally given a warning, unless serious.
 Serious offenses may result in the removal of your access to all or parts of the site (being “locked”).
-Last Updated: 17 July 2021
+Last Updated: 3 July 2022